Best Time to Use a Sauna: Morning vs Night (Which Is Better?)

 Morning or night — just pick one, right?

-But once you actually start using a sauna,
+But once you actually start using a sauna, you realize something quickly:

 the timing changes the entire experience.